osfarm/lexicon-rest-api/documentation/CODING-GUIDELINES.md

 ## 3 - Mutability

-Safe and comprehensible come comes from clear and straightforward execution flows.
+Safe and comprehensible code comes from clear and straightforward execution flows.

 Immutability helps us reach this goal.

 Use the `const` keyword when declaring a variable.
-If you think really need mutability, use the `let` keyword. **Never** use `var`.
+If you think your code really needs mutability, use the `let` keyword. **Never** use `var`.

 When writing object types definitions, use the `Readonly<T>` wrapper to make its properties immutable too.